Gotti27/gotti27.github.io/_news/stag24-paper-accepted.md

 related_posts: false
 ---

-Our introductory paper _"Surface Reconstruction from Silhouette and Laser Scanners as a Positive-Unlabeled Learning Problem"_ has been accepted at [STAG24](https://www.stag-conference.org/2024/) conference.
+Our introductory paper _"Surface Reconstruction from Silhouette and Laser Scanners as a Positive-Unlabeled Learning Problem"_{% cite 10.2312:stag.20241348 %} has been accepted at [STAG24](https://www.stag-conference.org/2024/) conference.
-This poster is an introduction to what explored in my [Master's Thesis]({{ site.baseurl }}/projects/masters-thesis), we are currently working on a more broader full paper and fixing the limitations of the approach.
+This paper is an introduction to what explored in my [Master's Thesis]({{ site.baseurl }}/projects/masters-thesis), we are currently working on a more broader full paper and fixing the limitations of the approach.